patricksurry/g3/README.md

 and [electrical gauges](src/examples/electrical.js);
 as well as a few
 [example panels](src/examples/panels.js).
-You can see them all by modifying `test.html` to display the `DebugPanel` which automatically displays every registered gauge, including exploded views of all named sub-gauges.
+You can see them all at once by modifying `test.html` to display the `DebugPanel` which displays every registered gauge, including exploded views of all named sub-gauges.
-(Temporarily naming an anonymous gauge can be a useful trick for debugging.)
+(Temporarily naming an anonymous sub-gauge is a useful debugging technique.)

-Let's make a panel that shows a clock and a heading gauge side by side.
+Let's create a new panel that shows a clock and a heading gauge side by side.
-Create a new HTML file called `panel.html` that looks like this:
+Create a new HTML file called `panel.html`:
 ```html
 <html>
   <body>